rheaacharya77/ETL-Olympics/README.md

 **5. Data Visualization:** Data visualization tools such as Power BI and Synapse Analytics can be integrated to create user-friendly dashboards and visual reports for better data analysis and interpretation.

 ## Conclusion
 The ETL-Olympics project successfully implements an end-to-end data pipeline for processing Olympic data sourced from CSV files.
+The data used in this ETL project was sourced from Kaggle, where it is publicly available for use.
+By utilizing this data, we have adhered to ethical guidelines regarding data usage and accessibility.

 Utilizing Python, the program efficiently extracts, cleanses, and transforms the data, storing it in a Data Lake for efficient data management.
 Azure Data Factory then orchestrates the transfer of data from the Data Lake to Azure SQL Database, enabling streamlined querying and analysis of the processed data.
 This project showcases the power of cloud-based data engineering solutions in handling complex data pipelines and extracting valuable insights from large datasets.
 This project highlights the value of data-driven decision-making in the realm of sports analytics.

 ## Contributing
 Contributions are welcome!
 Here's how to contribute: